 Few hosting providers help Django developers, but we found them and ranked the best.

 Keen to choose the best Django hosting service?
 We have it covered here.

-RoseHosting is an established provider with highly developer-friendly VPS plans.
-The support takes care of most of the server setup and maintenance, so you can focus on what matters—your code.
-The plans can also scale relatively high for a VPS and are fairly priced across the board.
+RoseHosting is an established provider with very developer-focused VPS plans.
+The support takes care of most of the server setup and maintenance, so you can work on what matters—your code.
+The plans scale relatively high for a VPS and are fairly priced across the board.
 It’s an all-round excellent Django hosting platform.